(or, "The Land Between Three Rivers and a Funky Diagonal")

 Congress rejected the first proposal, whatever it was - perhaps because of the diagonal when the township-and-range system was well-established, but that's only my speculation.
 It sent back a new one - one that chopped off about a third of the present state.
 Sources agree that the western border was not the Missouri River, and that the proposal went north into present-day Minnesota, but beyond that, there are discrepancies that vary enough to be completely confusing.
 Descriptions I have seen:

-This map draws out the options as best I understand them, with the exclusion of the last one.
+The map above draws out the options as best I understand them, with the exclusion of the last one.
 A north-south red line labeled "'Platte Purchase' line extension," the farthest west, is the continuation of the "meridian passing through the mouth of the Kansas River"; a second red line is 94° W. A vertical pink line marks the middle option, and a horizontal pink line shows 44° N. IA 4, US 14 and 169 are drawn in, as well as I-90, to help illustrate where the state lines would be.
 Kossuth County's eastern border and a line of four counties in southern Iowa - right by the easternmost line on either side - are also drawn for illustration.
 Coincidentally (or not), 94° W is also at or near the dividing line between "P" and "R" county roads.

 Given these lines, I think either the Platte Purchase extension or 94° W would have been the line in question.
 Trying to negotiate the latter border after the actual paths of the rivers were found, though, would be awkward to say the least.
 Putting a tri-state corner so near but not at a river, with one state shut out of the riverfront, probably would not be a good situation for commerce and development.
 A shift west of even one minute, to 94°1' W, would solve this problem and give "Iowa" a small piece of the Minnesota River riverfront, while 94°3' would put the Blue Earth's mouth in the state.
 Had either plan been implemented, neither Burlington (the original territorial capital) nor Iowa City (the second territorial capital) would have been centered in the state; perhaps consideration would have been given to the town of Prairie Rapids, which would later change its name to Waterloo.